enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 9 - Statistical Inferences.md

 How do they differ?
 What's Y in the 2nd level?
-	The become the Beighteds, that we found by analysing every subjects in the first level it represent the  contrast image of different subjects.
+	The become the B-weighteds, that we found by analysing every subjects in the first level it represent the  contrast image of different subjects.
 		They are the weighted sum of the Betas from the 1st level, which gives the difference btwen light ON OFF for ONE subject: s1= c1* B1,1+ cn* Bn,1.
 Is this difference larger than zero?
 That is the question
 			B1,1 is the index for Betas